psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 level 1.
 Check back here in six months to see how I do.

 After all this time with this fight I still mostly like it.
-The main obvious bullshit is the blatent input reading (dash attacks after every heal, Waterfowl whenever you over-commit and get too close) that the boss is doing.
+The main obvious bullshit is the blatant input reading (<a href="https://www.youtube.com/watch?v=zbmAS_zichM">dash attacks after every heal</a>, Waterfowl whenever you over-commit and get too close) that the boss is doing.
 Phase 1 is also too slow, while phase 2 is too fast.
 But for me these are minor issues.
 It's still the most interesting fight in the game, and I would not really mind going right back to it again right now.